 These qanats also required a large amount of engineering, as channels had to be cut across mountains or difficult hilly areas, while channels were sometimes even cut from different areas and were met some place in the middle.
 Surface channels cut into mountain rock were now also developed, which allowed the capture of water from elevated regions.

 These technologies appear to have developed perhaps in Anatolia, Iran, or Arabia, although the origins are not completely clear.
 In fact, what is significant about qanat systems is they enable the Iranian plateau to be densely populated, setting up the foundation of what would become a series of Iranian-based dynasties that occupied highland regions, such as the Achaemenids, Parthians, and Sasanians.
 In essence, water technologies altered the path of history, as it enabled a region once sparsely populated to become more central for large states and develop more dense populations.

-During the Iron Age (early 1st millennium BC), another important development occurred, which the development of aqueducts began to appear.
-In fact, the first aqueduct we know of developed in northern Iraq, just north of the city of Mosul.
-This aqueduct, part of a large canal system bringing water to the city of Nineveh, enabled water to be brought over different watersheds.
+During the Iron Age (early 1st millennium BC), another significant development occurred, which is when the construction of aqueducts began.
+The first aqueduct we know of developed in northern Iraq, just north of the city of Mosul.
+This aqueduct, part of an extensive canal system bringing water to the city of Nineveh, enabled water to be delivered over different watersheds.
 In other words, it now allowed societies to build irrigation features that crossed natural elevation change that would have restricted where you could irrigate.